Together-Java/ModernJava/src/instance_methods.md

 We call these instance methods because you need an instance of the class in order to call the method.

-[^kermitangry]: If you haven't seen the muppets this might have go over your head, but Kermit [randomly gets really mad.](https://www.youtube.com/watch?v=SVDgHEg2jnY)
+[^kermitangry]: If you haven't seen the muppets this might go over your head, but Kermit [randomly gets really mad.](https://www.youtube.com/watch?v=SVDgHEg2jnY)